2006 Stanley Cup playoffs: (2) Dallas Stars vs. (7) Colorado Avalanche

 The Dallas Stars entered the playoffs as the Pacific Division champions, earning the second seed in the Western Conference with 112 points.
 Colorado qualified as the seventh seed earning 95 points (winning the tie-breaker with Edmonton in total wins) during the regular season.
 This was the fourth and 2nd most recent playoff meeting between these two teams, with Dallas winning two of three previous series.
-They last met in the 2004 Western Conference Quarterfinals where Colorado won in five games.
+They last met in the 2004 Western Conference quarterfinals where Colorado won in five games.

 The Avalanche upset the Stars in five games.
-After trailing by two early in the first period of game one the Avalanche scored five un-answered goals and won by a score of 5–2.
+After trailing by two early in the first period of game one the Avalanche scored five unanswered goals and won by a score of 5–2.
 Brett Clark tied the game with a short-handed goal at 17:56 of the third period and four and a half minutes into overtime Joe Sakic scored his NHL-record seventh career playoff overtime goal to end the game in a 5–4 Colorado victory.
 Avalanche forward Andrew Brunette scored with 57 seconds remaining in the third period to tie game three and Alex Tanguay tallied his second goal of the game at 1:09 of the first overtime to give the Avalanche a 4–3 win.
 Dallas staved off elimination in game four as Niklas Hagman scored two goals in a 4–1 victory.
 Colorado goaltender Jose Theodore made 50 saves in game five and Andrew Brunette scored the series-clinching goal nearly fourteen minutes into overtime to give the Avalanche a 3–2 win.